cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 # Experiments I'd like to try

-## Jargon/Dialect translator?
+## Jargon/Dialect translator with Simple Wikipedia?
 * Take a word-aligner such as fast_align or Monoses, and translate from, say the KJV to the ESV.
+### Datasets
-* Datasets: Wikipedia vs. Simple English Wikipedia?
+* Wikipedia vs. Simple English Wikipedia?
+* Bible in Basic English

+### Code:
+* We could use [wikiextractor](https://github.com/attardi/wikiextractor) with the Cirrus Data dumps: https://dumps.wikimedia.org/other/cirrussearch/20200420/ simplewiki is an option.
+* Then we calculate some word embeddings with fasttext?

 # Leads, TODOs, and unanswered questions